pydantic/pydantic/docs/usage/models.md

 model schema.
 Instead, these are converted into a "private attribute" which is not validated or even set during calls to `__init__`, `model_validate`, etc.

+!!! note
+    As of Pydantic v2.1.0, you will receive a NameError if trying to use the [`Field` function](fields.md) with a private attribute.
+    Because private attributes are not treated as fields, the Field() function cannot be applied.

 Here is an example of usage:

 ```py